xsuite/xsuite/docs/pyhtinterface.rst

 Interface to PyHEADTAIL
 =======================

 PyHEADTAIL elements cannot be natively used by an Xsuite tracker due to different naming conventions for the particles coordinates.
 A specific interface has been introduced in Xsuite which indtroduces additional properties in the Particles objects in order to make them compatible with PyHEADTAIL beam elements.
-The interface can be enabled by calling the function ``nable_pyheadtail_interface`` right after importing xtrack, as illustrated in the following example.
+The interface can be enabled by calling the function ``enable_pyheadtail_interface`` right after importing xtrack, as illustrated in the following example.

 .. code-block:: python